heche-psb/rtd-tutorial/docs/source/usage.rst

    (ENV) $ wgd ksd families *cds.fasta

 The gene family file is mandatory input, which can be acquired from the eariler steps using ``wgd dmd``.
 Depending on the number of species (or the provided cds sequence files), the meaning of constructed *K*\ :sub:`S` distribution differs.
 If only one species is given, the whole paranome *K*\ :sub:`S` distribution is to be established, which is a good material for the primary identification of WGDs.
 If orthogroups of multiple species are given, a paralog-ortholog mixed *K*\ :sub:`S` distribution is to be built that further subdivision per species pair of *K*\ :sub:`S` can be used in diagnosing the phylogenetic placement of focused WGD events.
 If the RBH gene family of two species is given, the constructed *K*\ :sub:`S` distribution is to show the *K*\ :sub:`S` age of divergence event, as illustrated in ``wgd v1``.
 This step is quite flexible in that various types of gene family files can be provided, for instance, the paralogous gene family, the orthogroup, the RBH gene family, the collinear orthologous gene family (inferred in the collinear coalescence inference analysis) and whatever gene families that users would like to calculate, as long as in the correct format (tab-separated table that each row represents a gene family while each column represents a species with the first column as the label of gene family and the first row as the label of species name).
 The influential parameters include the ``pairwise`` parameter determining whether to calculate the *K*\ :sub:`S` on the alignment basis of each paralogous gene pair instead of the whole alignment for that family, and the ``strip_gaps`` parameter controlling whether to drop all gaps in multiple sequence alignment, which only makes a difference when co-occurring with the ``pairwise`` parameter because the program ``codeml`` will strip all the gaps anyway.
+The default ``tree_method`` is the external software ``fasttree``, which can be replaced with the built-in ``cluster`` method.

 .. _correctedksdistributio: